nrfconnect/sdk-nrf/doc/nrf/ug_thread_certification.rst

    .. note::
       The overlay file selects the precompiled OpenThread libraries by default.
-      It also enables OpenThread debug logs on the RTT backend.
+      It also enables :ref:`multiprotocol support <ug_multiprotocol_support>` with Bluetooth LE advertising.

 #.
 Prepare Thread Test Harness.